-Arianna Parsons and her husband, Tyrell Thacker, own Beck’s Roasting House and Creamery, the Beck’s Express on Main Street, which opened during COVID in June 2020, and are gearing up to launch their new venture, Willow & Blaine, a bistro, in the next few months.
+Arianna Parsons and her husband, Tyrell Thacker, former owners of Beck’s Roasting House and Creamery, current owners of Beck’s Express on Main Street, which opened during COVID in June 2020, and are gearing up to launch their new venture, Willow & Blaine, a bistro, in the next few months.

 “I think now is kind of a great time to start looking to open a business.
 COVID taught us that you have to be prepared for anything, and I am not sure we really had that mindset in the past; this caught most of us off-guard,” Arianna said.
 “But knowing what we know now is such a gift — businesses getting started now can work disaster management into their core business model and will be better off for it.”

 Fortunately, their expansion helped them during the shutdown.
 “The Express is a walk-up, and we were able to open earlier than we opened the Roasting House, so we felt good knowing our staff and customers would be a little better protected and at least some revenue coming in,” said Arianna.
 They also pivoted with home delivery of their coffee beans.

 “Our regulars really supported us and stuck with us through it all, which was a very rushed process and wasn’t always very organized,” she said.
 “I don’t think we anticipated how many people were willing to make that switch with us, and we had had to furlough most of our staff, so it was just a couple of us, in our home kitchen, trying to figure out a delivery service.”

 She explained that funding dried up for Willow & Blaine, and it “struck a blow” to their plans.